bbssppllvv/apple-docs-mcp-server/README.md

 - "How do I use Core Data with CloudKit synchronization?"
 - "What's new in UIKit for iOS 26?"

+**WWDC 2025 latest APIs:**
+- "How to implement Liquid Glass effects in my app?"
+- "Foundation Models Framework setup and usage examples"
+- "What new capabilities does iOS 26 bring for AI?"

 **Design & HIG questions:**
 - "Apple's guidelines for button design in iOS apps"
 - "Best practices for navigation patterns on iPad"